Skip to content

 Waste management

-We believe that raising awareness of the prevention and reduction of waste and efficient waste separation contributes to waste recovery.
+We believe that raising awareness of the prevention and reduction of waste, as well as efficient waste separation, contributes to waste recovery.
 The adoption of these practices saves and helps preserve natural resources.

 TONNES OF “UGLY” FRUIT AND VEGETABLES INCORPORATED INTO THE VALUE CHAIN

 We are committed to halving the food waste generated by our operations by 2030, in line with target 12.3 of the United Nations Sustainable Development Goals.
-We also aim to limit waste to 16.1 kg per tonne of food sold by 2023.
-To measure and monitor our progress concerning the commitment made, we were the first retailer in Portugal to publicly calculate and disclose our waste footprint, in line with the World Resources Institute’s Food Loss and Waste methodology.
+To measure and monitor our progress regarding the commitment made, we were the first retailer in Portugal to publicly calculate and disclose our waste footprint, in line with the World Resources Institute’s Food Loss and Waste methodology.

-• roast chicken that is not sold but is still suitable for consumption is shredded and used for pizzas, salads, and sandwiches sold at the takeaway counter or in trays as shredded chicken.
+• roast chicken and pig that are not sold, but which are still suitable for consumption, are shredded and used for pizzas, salads and sandwiches sold at the takeaway counter or in trays.

-• larger fruit (melons, watermelons, cantaloupe melons, papayas and pineapple) is cut into halves to avoid waste in stores and consumers’ homes, encouraging customers to purchase only the desired quantity.
+• larger fruit (melons, watermelons, cantaloupe melons, papayas and pineapple) is cut into halves to avoid waste in stores and in consumers’ homes.

 We also buy non-standard fruit and vegetables from suppliers.
-Instead of leaving them to rot in fields, we incorporate “ugly” produce into the soups we produce in Portugal and Poland or 4th range products (washed and pre-cut ready-to-use vegetables), sold at Pingo Doce and Recheio stores.
-We are helping to reduce waste upstream of our operations whilst also ensuring that “ugly” fruits and vegetables, which have the same nutritional profile as their “prettier” counterparts, are integrated into the value chain and used.
+Instead of leaving them to rot in fields, we incorporate “ugly” produce into the soups we produce in Portugal and Poland or in 4th range products (washed and pre-cut ready-to-use vegetables), sold at Pingo Doce and Recheio stores.
+By doing so, we are helping to reduce waste upstream of our operations, whilst also ensuring that “ugly” fruits and vegetables, which have the same nutritional profile as their “prettier” counterparts, are integrated in the value chain, and are used.

-Jerónimo Martins Agro-Alimentar also sources by-products from the food industry and non-standard vegetables to incorporate into cattle feed.
+Jerónimo Martins Agro-Alimentar also sources by-products from the food industry and non-standard vegetables for incorporation into cattle feed.

 Recycling bins at stores